AzDaark/Minesweeper-WPF/README.en-US.md

 int row = Grid.GetRow(b);
 ```

-As a gift, a function that returns the control located in a grid at given coordinates:
+As a gift, here's a function that returns the control located in a grid at given coordinates:
 ```
 private UIElement GetUIElementFromPosition(Grid g, int col, int row) {